Man fatally struck by brother behind wheel in Prospect Park, Pennsylvania: Police

-PROSPECT PARK, Pennsylvania (WPVI) -- Police in Delaware County, Pennsylvania are investigating a deadly incident involving two brothers on Sunday.
+PROSPECT PARK, Pennsylvania (WPVI) -- Police in Delaware County, Pennsylvania are investigating a deadly accident involving two brothers on Sunday.

 It happened at 14th Avenue just off of Folsom Avenue in the area of Prospect Park.

-Police tell Action News that a man was fatally struck by his brother behind the wheel.
+Police tell Action News that a man was struck and killed by his brother who was driving near the park.

-According to police, the man was helping to assist his brother outside of the vehicle when the driver accelerates and hits him for an unknown reason.
+According to police, the victim, while outside the vehicle, was helping to guide his brother when he was somehow run over and killed.

-Family members confirm to Action News the victim killed is a 73-year-old man.
+Family members confirm to Action News that the victim killed is a 73-year-old man.

-Officials say the driver is distraught and has been in the hospital being treated for chest pains.
+Officials say the driver was hospitalized for chest pains.
+His condition is unknown at this time.

 No charges are expected to be filed.